-These recommendations for applying the 2017 Measurement Framework, measuring and reducing diagnostic error, and measuring and improving patient safety were informed by the Committee discussions and the development of the Use Cases.
-The Use Cases included in this report demonstrate how users can apply the Diagnostic Process and Outcomes domain of the 2017 Diagnostic Quality and Safety Measurement Framework to reduce diagnostic errors and improve patient safety in a variety of systems and settings.
-The Use Cases detail how wide-ranging stakeholders, including, but not limited to clinicians, administrators, patients, payers, professional societies, measure developers, and EHR vendors can take actionable steps to reduce and overcome common types of diagnostic errors.
+Figure 2 depicts the relationship between the recommendations for applying the Diagnostic Process and Outcomes Domain of the 2017 Measurement Framework and the related recommendations for measuring and reducing diagnostic error and improving patient safety.
+These recommendations for applying the 2017 Measurement Framework, measuring and reducing diagnostic error, and measuring and improving patient safety were informed by the Committee discussions and the development of the use cases.
+The use cases included in this report demonstrate how stakeholders can apply the Diagnostic Process and Outcomes domain of the 2017 Diagnostic Quality and Safety Measurement Framework to reduce diagnostic errors and improve patient safety in a variety of systems and settings.
+The use cases detail how wide-ranging stakeholders, including, but not limited to clinicians, administrators, patients, payers, professional societies, measure developers, and EHR vendors can take actionable steps to reduce and overcome common types of diagnostic errors.

 Although the recommendations apply broadly, different settings and populations may benefit from specific recommendations and actions.
 For example, in rural settings, stakeholders may consider focusing on the recommendations related to technology-based tools, solutions, and measures.
-When facing resource constraints, stakeholders can use the potential solutions outlined in the Use Cases to identify which are most feasible at their own organization given organizational resources, context, and other constraints.
-Stakeholders can refer to the Use Cases for examples of how to implement these recommendations within their own organizations.
+When facing resource constraints, stakeholders can use the potential solutions outlined in the use cases to identify which are most feasible at their own organization given organizational resources, context, and other constraints.
+Stakeholders can refer to the use cases for examples of how to implement these recommendations within their own organizations.

-Within each Use Case, measurement considerations are included to support diverse healthcare stakeholders in identifying measurement opportunities focused on improving and reducing diagnostic errors.
+Within each use case, measurement considerations are included to support diverse healthcare stakeholders in identifying measurement opportunities focused on improving and reducing diagnostic errors.
 These considerations and approaches align with and build on the prioritized approaches identified in the original 2017 Diagnostic Quality and Safety Measurement Framework.
-Measure developers can use the concepts and approaches within the Use Cases to develop and test new clinical quality measures, and payers can use these measures in improvement and payment programs to incentivize adoption of diagnostic best practices and improve quality of care.
+Measure developers can use the concepts and approaches within the use cases to develop and test new clinical quality measures, and payers can use these measures in improvement and payment programs to incentivize adoption of diagnostic best practices and improve quality of care.
 Of note, not all of the measure concepts are based on existing evidence because of a lack of research in this area.
 However, those in the measure development community would be expected to implement a rigorous measure development process to produce fully formed measures that are linked to outcomes.